 If you want some help, we recommend checking out the AAFCO nutrient profiles.
 Here, it shows the recommended percentages.

-Be wary of low-quality brands.
+Be wary of low-quality commercial cat food brands.
 These are often foods with ‘fillers’ and other low-grade ingredients.

 You see, your cat will need to eat twice as much to make up for the lack of nutrients.
 This means that you’ll be buying food more often than with a quality brand and you’ll end up spending more.

-If your cat has a medical issue they’re likely need a special diet.
+If your cat has a medical issue they’re likely to need a special diet.